Paris–Roubaix Statistics: Unique Insights into The Hell of the North (2025)

-The Hell of the North, Queen of the Classics – these are just a few nicknames of this famous race.
-Its first edition took place in 1896, and it took the winner more than 9 hours to complete it.
-A lot of things have changed since then…
+The Hell of the North and Queen of the Classics are just a few nicknames for this famous race.
+Its first edition took place in 1896 and took the winner over nine hours to complete.
+A lot has changed since then.

-Naturally, the finishing times, average speeds, as well as winners’ heights, weights, and BMIs varied significantly.
+Naturally, the finishing times, average speeds, and winners’ heights, weights, and BMIs varied significantly.
 I was curious how much.
 What are the trend lines?
-What interesting data can I find in the Paris–Roubaix’s history?
+What interesting data can I find in the history of Paris–Roubaix?

-These Paris–Roubaix statistics will provide you with unique insights that you have probably never seen before…
+These Paris–Roubaix statistics will provide unique insights you have probably never seen before…

 Abbreviations used: PR – Paris–Roubaix, BMI – Body Mass Index